cagov/caldata-mdsa-caltrans-pems/docs/data/detector-health.md

 As another example, if we know that all of the detectors that are connected to a single station are not sending any data samples, then it's likely that the issue is related to the station.
 It could also mean that all of the detectors connected to the station have issues but that is less likely.
 If some detectors are reporting samples to a station and other detectors are not reporting samples then the detectors not reporting samples are the likely source of the issue.
-If a controller is not recieving any samples from connected stations there could be no power at the controller, or it could have been damaged in an accident (or removed during construction).
+If a controller is not receiving any samples from connected stations there could be no power at the controller, or it could have been damaged in an accident (or removed during construction).